KnowOneActual/Gene_crop_images/readme.md

 type cd then a space and drag and drop folder in terminal window.

 Then paste
 ```bash
 mkdir output
 ```
-that makes a folder where the processed images will stored
+that makes a folder where the processed images will be stored

 then paste
 ```bash
 mogrify -format png *.png && mogrify -crop 1000x1000+1550+0 -path ./output *.png
 ```